mmore500/game-of-it/day-3/README.md

 ```

-If you want to add your own sound effects, note that PyGame has limited support for different formats: only WAV and OGG files work.
+If you want to add your own sound effects, note that pygame has limited support for different formats: only WAV and OGG files work.

 ### Background Music